Recruitment & probation

 Long Term Absences

-36. In the event of a long term absence (for example sick leave) the Dean will consider a temporary cessation of probation for the relevant period of time, in conjunction with the relevant HR represenative.
-The Centre for Academic Practice should be informed accordingly.
+35. In the event of a long term absence (for example sick leave) the Dean will consider a temporary cessation of probation for the relevant period of time, in conjunction with the relevant HROD represenative.
+The Centre for Academic Practice should be informed accordingly to ensure the Learner Record is updated in a timely manner.

 Confirmation of Appointment

-37. The Dean will advise HR when a Probationer has successfully completed their probation period.
-The Deputy Vice Chancellor will approve confirmations of appointment on behalf of the Human Resources Committee.
+36. The Dean or ASPMG will advise HROD when a Probationer has successfully completed their probation period.

 Extension of Probation or Non-Confirmation of Appointment

-41.The Probationer has the right of appeal against a decision not to confirm their appointment.
-Any appeal should be submitted to the Director of Human Resources within two weeks of receipt of notification of the Deputy Vice Chancellor’s decision.
+40.The Probationer has the right of appeal against a decision not to confirm their appointment.
+Any appeal should be submitted to the Director of Human Resources and Organisational Development within two weeks of receipt of notification of the Deputy Vice Chancellor’s decision.

-42.Further information is available from the relevant HR contact.
+41.Further information is available from the relevant HROD contact.

 The relationship between a new member of staff and their Probation Adviser is one of the most important that they will form in the early years of their career at Loughborough.
 The underlying aim of the Probation Monitoring Scheme is to maximise the Probationer's potential in their role within the University.
 The role of the Probation Adviser is to give guidance, support, and encourage the Probationer throughout the period of probation to plan, set and achieve the agreed objectives/targets.